Stafford and PLUS Loans

 For those students leaving the college:

-Students who are graduating, withdrawing, or not planning to return to the college MUST also complete Stafford Loan Exit Counseling.
-For those students who received a Federal Direct or FFELP Stafford Loan, you MUST complete Stafford Loan Exit Counseling.
-Students may also use the NSLDS website at www.nslds.ed.gov/nslds_SA/ to view their individual Federal (Perkins, Stafford, and PLUS) Loan data at any time using the Personal Identification Number (PIN) number they were issued while completing the FAFSA.
+Students who are graduating, withdrawing, or not planning to return to the college and who received a Federal Direct or FFELP Stafford Loan, MUST also complete Stafford Loan Exit Counseling.
+Exit counseling should be completed online at www.studentloans.gov.
+Students may use the NSLDS website at www.nslds.ed.gov/nslds_SA/ to view their individual Federal (Perkins, Stafford, and PLUS) Loan data at any time using their FSA ID.

 PLUS (Parent) Loans

 PLUS Loans are for parents of undergraduate students who wish to borrow to help cover educational costs.
 A credit check is required for all PLUS Loans.
-The interest rate is currently 7.9% fixed for PLUS Loans and repayment begins 60 days after the final disbursement of the academic year.
-Parents also have the option of defering their PLUS Loan payments while their student is enrolled at least half-time status.
+The interest rate for 2017-2018 is currently 7.00% fixed for PLUS Loans and repayment begins 60 days after the final disbursement of the academic year.
+Parents also have the option of deferring their PLUS Loan payments while their student is enrolled at least half-time status.
 Parents may contact Common Originations and Disbursements (COD) at 1 (800) 557-7394.

 To Apply for the Parent (PLUS Loan), Parents MUST complete the following:

 - Parent must complete the PLUS Loan Request Form either by paper or online at www.StudentLoans.gov.
 Paper applications may be mailed, faxed, or scanned and emailed to the Financial Aid Office.
-Please click HERE for an application or visit www.StudentLoans.gov.
+For a Paper application, please see our 2018-2019 Forms and Downloads page or apply online at www.Studentloans.gov.

 - Parents must also complete the Direct PLUS Loan Master Promissory Note which is available online at the above web address.
-Parents will need their Personal Identification Number (PIN) to complete the MPN.
-This is the same PIN used to complete the Free Application for Federal Student Aid (FAFSA).
-To request a new or duplicate PIN parents can go online to www.pin.ed.gov.
+Parents will need their FSA ID to complete the MPN.
+This is the FSA ID used to complete the Free Application for Federal Student Aid (FAFSA).
+To request a new FSA ID parents can go online to https://fsaid.ed.gov/npas/index.htm

 - Students are notified of the amounts of loans processed in several ways: Letter to the Parent, Letter to the Student, Disclosure Statement from COD, Loan Receipts when funds are disbursed, Award Letter etc.